saltict/availproject.github.io/docs/clash-of-nodes/overview.md

 ## Objective

 Avail is rapidly advancing towards Mainnet readiness and we're calling on node operators to join the Clash of Nodes campaign.
-This campaign serves as the proving ground for the Avail network, offering participants a real-time incentivized testnet environment that tests Avail as the base layer that will underpin a new era of rollup-centric blockchain infrastructure.
+This campaign acts as an important proving ground for the Avail network, providing participants with an incentivized, real-time testnet environment.
+It's designed to rigorously test Avail's capabilities as the base layer poised to support a new generation of rollup-centric blockchain infrastructure.

 ## Who is Clash of Nodes For?